TuGraph-family/tugraph-site/src/doc/en/12.md

 </div>

 <div class="ICDM-part-text p20">
-In the business scenario of black production gang mining, the lack of label data and the huge scale of the graph structure bring challenges to community discovery.
+In the business scenario of black production fradulent group mining, the lack of label data and the huge scale of the graph structure bring challenges to community discovery.
 Traditional community discovery methods only focus on the topological structure of the network, while deep learning can not only utilize the topological structure, but also fully mine node and edge features, thereby improving the accuracy and efficiency of community discovery.
 However, these studies pay more attention to the modeling of specific business scenario data and tasks.
 With the rise of pretrained models, how to apply them to community discovery becomes an open and challenging problem.
 This competition provides a medium-sized network dataset as a test set.
 The dataset contains a node feature table and an edge table, but no label table.
 Participants need to design a pre-training model, perform pre-training on the open source dataset given in the competition topic, use the model to perform community discovery on the above test set, and submit inference results.
 It should be noted that there is no corresponding relationship between the graph vertex IDs on the test set and the graph vertex IDs on the training set.
 It is best to use a pure inductive model for the pre-training model.
 It is hoped that these entries can provide valuable reference and reference for research and practical application in the field of community discovery.

 </div>